 Repair options and materials for fogged headlight lenses

-Photo 1: The complete materials kit
+Photo 1: The complete how-to-clean-headlights kit

 Photo 2: Individual components

 Seems like everything these days is made of plastic, and headlight lenses (capsules) are no exception.
 Although these plastics have a special UV resistant coating, your headlight lens can become dull, yellow and hazy from exposure to pollution, sunlight, harsh chemicals and road salt.
 This damage reduces the effectiveness of your headlights, making driving at night less safe.
+That’s a good reason to learn how to clean headlights.

 Rather than spend up to $500 (plus labor) to replace fogged headlamp lenses, you can restore your vehicle’s yellowed, cloudy headlamps in 30 to 45 minutes without any special tools or skills.
 And the results are fantastic.
 You can buy the supplies you need at a well-stocked auto parts store, or you can get a kit online (one is made by Permatex).
 The kit contains four grades of wet and dry sandpaper (1,000 to 2,500 grit), plastic polishing compound, latex gloves and a flannel polishing cloth.